Industrial archaeology: Industrial archaeology topics and sites

 Additionally, the topic of power generation (water, wind, steam, electric, etc.), while applicable to each of the four major IA categories, is sometimes considered its own category.

-The work of industrial archaeologists has led to greater public awareness of industrial heritage, including the creation of industry museums and the inclusion of sites on national and international historic cultural registers in many parts of the world.
+The work of industrial archaeologists has led to greater public awareness of industrial landscapes and industrial heritage, including the creation of industry museums and the inclusion of sites on national and international historic cultural registers in many parts of the world.
 Notable examples include the Ironbridge Gorge Museums, Engelsberg Ironworks and Lowell National Historical Park, among many others.

 History of industrial archaeology

 Levant Mine in Cornwall, an early subject of preservation in the 1930s.